cop6567/Python-Google-Classroom-Automation/README.md

 **🔎 Setting up ChromeDriver:**

 You can Download ChromeDriver at https://chromedriver.chromium.org/downloads Make sure to download the version which matches with your Google Chrome version.
-You can easily check your Chrome version by clicking the 3 dots at the top left corner and going to **Help** > **About Chrome**
+You can easily check your Chrome version by clicking the 3 dots at the top right corner and going to **Help** > **About Chrome**

 To set up the automation you will need your Google accounts Email and Password, as well as a private link.